zcash/zips/drafts/str4d-stratum/draft1.rst

 assume that once they read a LF character, the current message has been completely received.

+Per [JSON-RPC-1.0]_, there is no requirement for the ``id`` property in requests and responses to be unique; only that servers MUST set ``id`` in their responses equal to that in the request they are responding to (or ``null`` for notifications).
+However, it is recommended that clients use unique ids for their requests, to simplify their response parsing.

 ..
 [JSON-RPC-1.0] JSON-RPC.org. *JSON-RPC 1.0 Specifications*.
   URL: http://json-rpc.org/wiki/specification (visited on 2016-09-24).